johnnoel/fansubebooks.chaostangent.com/README.md

 ## Development

 Originally a Symfony 2.1 project, the latest version is based on Symfony 2.7 for both automated tweeting and the website.
-The database was originally MySQL but is not Postgres.
+The database was originally MySQL but is now Postgres.

 ## Helping